natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/SK60B.md

 The standard armament found on the {{PAGENAME}} are two powerful Akan m/55 gunpods.
 These cannons are identical to platforms like the [[J35D]], giving the {{PAGENAME}} a formidable burst-mass of 12.15 kg/s!
 These guns are incredibly reliable and fast in velocity, as they're replicas of the [[ADEN (30 mm)|ADEN]] platform.
 This is one of the main advantages of the {{PAGENAME}} outside of manoeuvrability.
 Since the {{PAGENAME}} isn't particularly swift, having armament capable of reaching most opponents is a welcome addition.
 This can catch many people off-guard, and thus it's recommended to practice aiming these guns, along with finding a comfortable convergence setting for maximum efficiency.

 These gunpods are also good against ground-based targets, especially in Air Realistic battles, where light pillboxes are common.
-The Akan m/55 is capable of destroying these in a short burst, allowing for some effective ticket bleed when there are no enemy fighters around.
+The Akan m/55 is capable of destroying these in a short burst of bullets, allowing for some effective ticket bleed when there are no enemy fighters around.
 They can also be used in Ground Realistic to a certain extent, as they disintegrate any open-top vehicle.
 They also aid in air-support, as most fighters at this BR are propeller powered, unable to defend themselves against high-velocity 30 mm revolver cannons.

 * 2 x Rb05A missiles